-On February 4th, the New England Patriots will take on the Philadelphia Eagles at the 52nd Annual Super Bowl, one of the major sporting events of 2018.
-The event will take place at the U.S. Bank Stadium in Minneapolis, Minnesota and more than 100,000 people will fill the stands.
-It's one of the most popular television events of the year, and millions of viewers tune in every year to watch the most successful teams in the NFL compete and catch the famous half-time show.
-Last year, CNN reported that the Super Bowl drew 111.3 million viewers, making it the fifth-most watched television event in history.
+Updated on January 30, 2019 - On February 3rd, the New England Patriots will take on the Los Angeles Rams at the 53rd Annual Super Bowl, one of the major sporting events of 2019.
+The event will take place at the Mercedes Benz Stadium in Atlanta, Georgia and more than 100,000 people will fill the stands.
+It's the first Super Bowl at the stadium, which opened in 2017.
+The Super Bowl is one of the most popular television events, and millions of viewers tune in every year to watch the most successful teams in the NFL compete and catch the famous half-time show.
+In 2017, CNN reported that the Super Bowl drew 111.3 million viewers, making it the fifth-most watched television event in history.

-In a year where attacks on public or community spaces and large-scale events drew new concerns about security, fans might be wondering how public officials plan to manage safety at Super Bowl LII.
+In a time where attacks on public or community spaces and large-scale events draw new concerns about security, fans might be wondering how public officials plan to manage safety at Super Bowl LII.
 The public safety plan for a high-profile, high-attendance sporting event like the Super Bowl must be comprehensive and will leverage technology and data.
 The Super Bowl is considered a Level 1 national security event, meaning the national and international profile of the game qualifies it as a credible target for terrorists.

-Super Bowl LII Security Plan
+Super Bowl LIII Security Plan